JiwonJJeong/memory-card/README.md

 [Try it here!](https://memory-card-hazel-theta.vercel.app/)

-## Skills used
+## Achieved Learning Goals
-* React framework: Used props and states to manage input data and rerendering.
+* **React framework**: Used props and states to manage input data and rerendering.
-* Async code: Used useEffect hook to handle asynchronous API fetching
+* **Async code in React**: Used useEffect hook to handle asynchronous API fetching.
-* Various HTML and CSS concepts: responsive elements, media queries, CSS Flexbox and Grid, keyboard support
+* **Storing data in React**: Used refs to reduce difficult recomputation of rendering-independent data.
+* **Reponsive HTML**: Practiced creating responsive images and using media-queries to support all screens.

 ## Tech Stack